The-Marcy-Lab-School/se-unit-0/lesson_1_git/README.md

-# Unit 0 - Lesson 1: Introduction to Git and GitHub
+# Lesson 1: Introduction to Git and GitHub

 ## Objectives
 Fellows will to able to...